 Due to equal employment opportunity laws and other factors, there are definitely things you don’t want to say during an interview—even if they are true and legit reasons you want to work from home.
 Employers and recruiters generally know that they aren’t allowed to ask you specific questions to prevent hiring discrimination, but you don’t want to corner yourself or put interviewers in an uncomfortable situation.

 Instead of focusing on the personal aspects (e.g., kids, ill family members, social preferences, unrelated interests, or disabilities), address how working remotely solves common workplace problems and helps alleviate challenges.
 As alternatives to the previous examples, you can say you want to work from home because you:

 - Find that remote environments help you balance your personal and professional priorities, which leads to better time management and increased work efficiency.

 - Appreciate the freedoms that a flexible schedule provides and, as a result, are more motivated to work productively each day.

 - Enjoy independent work and can self-manage your tasks effectively.

 - Prefer to maintain a well-rounded professional experience to apply knowledge and skills from other aspects of your life and work history.

 - Thrive in a self-made workspace tailored to your preferences and workflow.

 Above all, keep the job requirements, your workplace qualifications, and the employer benefits as the focal point of discussion.
-Whenever the conversation gets a little too personal or unrelated to the job, reel it back in with hardcore facts about how telecommuting is a win-win workplace solution.
+Whenever the conversation gets a little too personal or unrelated to the job, reel it back in with hardcore facts about how remote work is a win-win workplace solution.

-Visit the Virtual Vocations Job Database and sign up as a member to take advantage of work-at-home resources and email job alerts.
-Our team of telecommuting job experts help streamline your search by hand-picking employment opportunities and sharing industry tips and guidance.
-Start applying today and get ready to land your next telecommuting interview.
+Visit the Virtual Vocations Job Database and sign up as a member to take advantage of work from home resources and email job alerts.
+Our team of work from home job experts helps streamline your search by hand-picking employment opportunities and sharing industry tips and guidance.
+Start applying today and get ready to land your next remote work interview.